ex4722/ctf-writeups/battelle/holy_grail/README.md

 fake += b"/bin/bash"
 ```

 One thing to note is that in them jmprel r_offset seems to be a funny value.
-The reason being that this address plus the offset is written to with the resolved address shortly before dl_resolve_runtime finishes.
+The reason is that this address plus the offset is written to with the resolved address shortly before dl_resolve_runtime finishes.
 I figured this out by setting memory watchpoints

-In this example I set r_offset to 0, notice that value is in edi is the offset of the two values
+In this example I set r_offset to 0, notice that the value in edi is the offset of the two values
 ```gdb
 $eax   : 0xf7e4e790  →  <execve+0> endbr32
 $ebx   : 0xf7ffa000  →  0x00036f2c